Wednesday 02 January 2013

 It wasn’t until last week, with the end of the re-labeling process clearly in sight, that I even considered finding something new and exciting to listen to and add to the collection, but like all good obsessions, the desire for new music couldn’t be ignored, and so I went exploring, and came upon Blue Hawaii.
 They’re a two-piece made up of Raph (aka Raphaelle Standell-Preston of my much loved Braids) and Agor (a.k.a.
 Alex Cowan) who have been working on Blue Hawaii intermittently as their other musical commitments permitted, but spent the bulk of last winter crafting their new album, Untogether, soon to be released by Montreal’s Arbutus Records.
 The pair of tracks that make up “In Two / Singles” is the first sample of Untogether, and has earned its parent album the title of my first highly anticipated release of 2013.
 These two gorgeously layered synth-based compositions showcase Standell-Preston’s amazingly warm and seductive voice, while the accompaniment evokes the chilly isolation of the biting cold winter is was created in.
 If I hadn’t been able to recover any of my old music library, and had to build a new one from scratch, “In Two” Parts I and II would be more than enough of a fresh start for me.
 I can’t think of a better way to kick off a new year of music postings.

 This entry was posted on Wednesday, January 2nd, 2013 at 7:00 am and is filed under iNTRODUCING.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.